 Some home healthcare agencies don’t make an effort to prioritize the caregivers own needs as a person and employee.
 This means finding a home healthcare agency that offers the time for employees to rest and recharge because caregivers need a break too.

 Family caregivers and home health aides deserve to be able to take a break.
 When you inquire at a home care agency or home healthcare company, it’s vital to prioritize those with paid time off as a benefit.
-Chosen Family Home Care offers 10 days paid time off for it’s full-time employees starting after their first year of service.
-Perhaps you don’t have the time to take off?
-No worries, you can even cash out your paid time off balance instead for cash!
-This is a major perk that very few home care agencies offer to their home health aides and caregivers.
+Chosen Family Home Care offers up to 5 days paid time off for all qualifying employees starting on their first day of hire.
 Although home care agencies and businesses are not required to offer vacation pay in Pennsylvania, look for companies that do offer this benefit.

 If you are in Philadelphia, the city has its own requirements.
 For example, employees legally are entitled to one hour of sick leave for every 40 hours worked.
 Caregivers in this case can earn up to 40 hours of paid sick leave per year in Philadelphia.

 If you are working as a home health aide, consider home care agencies that authorize and pay overtime to their employees.
 Some home care agencies do not authorize overtime.
 This is because employees make a higher hourly pay rate when they work more than 40 hours a week.
 This pay rate is 50 percent higher than their normal rate.
 For example, if someone earns $10 an hour, after 40 hours worked in the same week, an employee is entitled to $15 an hour for hours worked in excess of 40.